turnbasedgames/docs/docs/backend.md

 Initially true, can be modified.

 If true, new users will be able to join this game instance.
-If false, this game instance will not be included in the matchmaking queue and new players will be blocked from joining a private room with this game instance.
+If false, new users can not join this game instance via a private room or matchmaking.

 #### finished: *boolean*